behroozsepehry/exercise-solver/README.md

 * `"supersets_per_day"`: Object specifying supersets (pairs) per category and day (from config.json).
 Adjust to change total volume (will compute total instances as supersets × 2).
 * `"days_per_category"`: Object specifying training days per category (from config.json).
 Must be > 0 for feasible division in pairing logic.
 * `"deviation_sum_weight"`: Coefficient for the sum of absolute deviations in the objective function (from config.json).
 Balances emphasis on total shortfall vs. maximum single-muscle shortfall.
+* `"undershoot_weight_multiplier"`: Multiplier for undershoot deviations in the objective function (from config.json).
+Undershoot deviations (both sum and maximum) are weighted more heavily than overshoot deviations to prioritize avoiding muscle activation shortfalls.
+Default is 2.0.
 * `"muscle_targets"`: Object mapping muscle names → weekly target sets.
 Edit to reflect your programming targets (from config.json).
 Muscles with zero targets are still tracked but don't influence the objective.

 ### Modifying the Exercise Pool